Welcome to Rive Scripting

 Key difference: AE expressions modify property values.
 Rive scripts can do that AND create entirely new graphics, handle multi-touch, manage game state, and more.

-- π Debug issues by analyzing your code
+- Debug issues by analyzing your code and reading console output

 Choose your path: